 These modules are referred to as functions.
-Function names are printed in lower case, bold, courier font (e.g. txinet, txcalc).
-Sub-functions are defined within the function that calls them and are shown in lower case, courier font (e.g. uiclm, gissub).
-Variables are shown as usual in lowercase italics courier font (immicons) and local variables are additionally underlined.
+Function names are printed in lower case (e.g. txinet, txcalc).
+Sub-functions are defined within the function that calls them and are also shown in lower case (e.g. uiclm, gissub).
+Both regular and local variables are shown as usual in lowercase (immicons).
 These local variables may not be used for reporting purposes unless modifications are made in glass box mode.